NatachaH/laravel-bootstrap-component/README.md

 | input-group | boolean | false |

 *The name is required.*
-*The button option is for Bootstrap V5 only.*
 *The default placeholder and button are the 'bs-component::button.choose-file' and 'bs-component::button.browse' translations.*

 ```